qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 If there is no enough mental energy, one is less likely to resist impulse behaviors or think about hard problems, and possibly have difficulty in social interactions. [^long_term_planning_computation]

 [^long_term_planning_computation]: Long-term planning require larger computation capacity.
-In reinforcement learning AI, if the model is small, it cannot learn to do long-term planning, and its behevior will be short-sighted.
-Only when the model is big and has enough computation capacity, does it start do long-term planning, sacrificing short-term reward for larger long-term reward.
-So, in some sense, not being able to control oneself can be caused by "lacking compute resource".
+In reinforcement learning AI, if the model is small, it cannot learn to do long-term planning.
+Only when the model is big and has enough computation capacity, does it start to sacrifice short-term reward for larger long-term reward.
+So, in some sense, not being able to control oneself is related to "lacking compute resource".
+Note that self-control is also affected by many other factors.

 These factors affect mental energy: